RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Method

 \subsubsection{High-level planner}

 In contrast to traditional mapping representations, the Gaussian map does not encode occluded and free space.
 Instead of computing (geometric) frontiers, we use the Gaussian uncertainty estimates to identify regions of the map that should be visited next.
 We evenly partition the \textit{a priori} known enclosing space of the desired map into cuboidal regions.
 At time ${k}$, for a region $o$, denote the cardinality of the Gaussians in the region by $M_{k}$.
-We compute the mean uncertainty of that region $ \Omega_{k} = 1/{M_{k}} \left(\sum_{\mu \in o} \| \mu_{k} - \mu_{{k-1}} \|_2\right). $ We formulate a high-level guidance path that allows us to (i) navigate to regions of high uncertainty; and (ii) utilize the known traversable space to plan long-range trajectories without computationally expensive collision checks.
+We compute the mean uncertainty of that region $ \Omega_{k} = 1/{M_{k}} \left(\sum_{\mu \in o} \| \mu_{k} - \mu_{{k-1}} \|_2\right). $

+We formulate a high-level guidance path that allows us to (i) navigate to regions of high uncertainty; and (ii) utilize the known traversable space to plan long-range trajectories without computationally expensive collision checks.
 At the high level of our planner, we construct a tree by incrementally adding nodes along the traveled path.
 The tree consists of two types of nodes: \emph{odometry} nodes and \emph{viewpoint} nodes.
+As the robot moves, it verifies the presence of a nearby \emph{odometry} node; if none exist, a new \emph{odometry} node is added to the tree and connected to the nearest existing \emph{odometry} nodes.
 At each planning iteration, we sample a fixed number of viewpoints around the identified regions.
 We compute the shortest viewing distance from the Gaussian region centroid to the optical center of the camera, given the camera intrinsics.
 Each sampled viewpoint is then assigned the utility computed for that region and connected to the closest \emph{odometry} node in the tree as a \emph{viewpoint} node.
 We then use Dijkstra's algorithm to find the shortest path from the current robot location in the tree to all the \emph{viewpoint} nodes in the tree.
 Finally, we compute the cost-benefit of a path using $\Omega / e^{d}$ where $\Omega$ is the estimated information gain and $d$ is the distance to the node~\cite{topo2020indoor}.
 The maximal cost-benefit path is sent to the trajectory planner.